 Instructions

-4. Add the tomatoes, tomato puree, passata, marjoram and a good helping of salt and pepper to taste.
+• Add the tomatoes, tomato puree, passata, drained kidney beans, chocolate, marjoram and a good helping of salt and pepper to taste.
 Stir well until everything is mixed together, place a lid on the pan and turn the heat down to low.
-Leave to simmer for 20 minutes, stirring approx every 5 mins to ensure nothing is sticking.
+Leave to simmer for 30 minutes, stirring approx every 5 mins to ensure nothing is sticking.

 Notes